A new way to make and break bonds

 Our extensive patent portfolio

-As of June 2018, Fuzionaire has 36 pending patent applications and issued patents.
-These applications and patents span 13 different patent families across 6 different countries.
-The innovative nature of Fuzionaire’s technology has been recognized by countries around the world, with 10 patents having been issued in the US and internationally over the last 3 years, and with our US patents being issued in as little as 9 months.
+Fuzionaire has over 30 patent applications and over 30 issued patents, spanning more than a dozen different patent families.
+The innovative nature of Fuzionaire's technology has been recognized by countries around the world, and in the US our patents have been issued in as little as 9 months.